Logan-Estridge/MLP_AL_Workflow/labeling.md

 With this information, the script sets the values of certain key variables using some (definitely imperfect, but good enough) math in the function `check_cores()`.
 Many of these key variables are used in the function `create_batch_script()`, which defines the content of the slurm batch scripts, and ensures only a maximum of a certain number of jobs are running at any given time (so as to not overload the computational nodes).
 Finally, the function `submit_batch_scripts()` actually creates the batch scripts so that they can be submitted by `labeling.sh`.

 ### Back to labeling.sh (again)
-The next function will appear in a similar form in both [[exploration]].sh and [[training]].sh.
+The next function will appear in a similar form in both [exploration.sh](exploration.md) and [training.sh](training.md).
 In this case, it is responsible for holding the script from finishing its execution until all of the labeling is completed.
 It does so by taking advantage of the `sacct` function in the shell, which can monitor job status for a given slurm id:
 ```bash
 wait_jobs_done() {
   while : ; do